1News

+1News is the news service of the New Zealand television network TVNZ.
+Its flagship programme is the daily evening newscast 1News at Six; other programmes include morning news-talk show Breakfast, Te Karere, Seven Sharp, and Sunday morning political affairs program Q+A. TVNZ also operates a news website and app, 1News.co.nz.
+TVNZ's Chief News and Content Officer, Nadia Tolich, was appointed in April 2025.

+Broadcast from its Auckland studios, 1News' nightly 6pm bulletin is usually New Zealand's most-watched television programme and seen as influential.
+TVNZ operates bureaus in Auckland, Wellington and Christchurch and has foreign correspondents based in Australia, Europe and the United States.

 History

 Television news in New Zealand started in 1960 with the introduction of television.
 These bulletins were broadcast from New Zealand's four main cities (Auckland, Wellington, Christchurch and Dunedin) operating independently of each other due to technical constraints.
 The Wahine disaster in April 1968 highlighted the need for a nationwide news network; footage shot in Wellington could not be broadcast in other centres around the country at the same time, and the extra-tropical cyclone which contributed to the disaster also grounded air traffic preventing the film being flown to other centres.

 In October 1969 the nationwide TV network was completed.
-The first network news broadcast was live on 3 November 1969 at 7:35 pm, read by Dougal Stevenson.
+The first network news broadcast was live on 3 November 1969 at 7:35pm, read by Dougal Stevenson.
 This bulletin was possible due to microwave links being established between the four main centres; the programme was called the NZBC Network News.
 Initially, it was read by Philip Sherry, Dougal Stevenson or Bill Toft on a rotating roster.

 Prior to the building of the Warkworth satellite communications station in 1971, international programmes could not be received live – the footage had to be flown into New Zealand and was often days old.

 The NZBC Network News featured many other newsreaders until the NZBC was dissolved in 1975.
 The programme was then renamed as simply News.

+While the NZBC began broadcasting in colour on 31 October 1973, Network News continued to primarily broadcast in black-and-white until the NZBC was dissolved on 31 March 1975.
+This was to avoid refitting the Wellington studio in Waring Taylor Street with colour equipment while awaiting the move to the new purpose-built Avalon television centre.